sublimetext-io/docs.sublimetext.io/docs/reference/metadata.md

 ## Subelements of `settings`

-The `settings` element can contain subelements for different purposes, which will be grouped in the following sections.
+The `settings` element can contain sub-elements for different purposes, which will be grouped in the following sections.

-Some subelements have certain functionality associated with them by default, while others can only be accessed via the [API][].
+Some sub-elements have certain functionality associated with them by default, while others can only be accessed via the [API][].